Ventilator Management Overview and Practice Questions

 26. What are the indications for suctioning?

-Secretions by sight, sound, de-saturation, high-pressure alarm.
+Secretions by sight, sound, oxygen desaturation, and the high-pressure alarm.

 Oxygenation